Transport in Ghana: Seaports and harbours

 Container ships and Merchant ships being loaded and unloaded at the Intermodal freight transport of Tema Port.

 There are ports on the Atlantic Ocean at Takoradi and Tema.
 Tema Port in South Ghana, officially opened in 1962, is the bigger of the two seaports in Ghana, and is Africa's largest manmade harbour.
 It has a water-enclosed area of 1.7 km2 and a total land area of 3.9 km2.
 Apart from handling goods for Ghana, it is also a traffic junction, where goods are transhipped, and transit cargo destined for the landlocked countries to the north of Ghana.

 The port of Tema handles the majority of the nation's import and export cargo and most of the country's chief exports is shipped from Sekondi-Takoradi and Tema.
 The port of Tema has 5 km of breakwaters, 12 deepwater berths, an outsize oil tanker berth, a dockyard, warehouses, and transit sheds.
 The port has open and covered areas for the storage of cargo, including a 77,200-m^{2} (7.72-hectare) paved area for the storage of containers, steel products and other conventional cargo.
 The port's container yard is capable of holding over 8,000 TEUs at any given time.
 The closed storage area, which is about 25,049 m^{2} (2.51 hectares) in area, consists of six sheds with a total storage capacity of 50,000 tonnes of cargo.
 The port also includes a 100,000 dwt dry dock and slipway facility.
 The Tema and Takoradi harbours in South Ghana are operated by the Ghana Ports and Harbours Authority.

+In 2019 the port opened a new deep-water container terminal, Terminal 3, built and operated by Meridian Port Services — a joint venture of APM Terminals, Bolloré Africa Logistics (now Africa Global Logistics) and the Ghana Ports and Harbours Authority.
+Built at a cost of around US$1.5 billion and equipped with a 16-metre-draught quay, it has an annual capacity of more than one million TEU, making it one of the largest container terminals on the West African coast.